oktadev/okta-blog/_source/_posts/2020-10-09-okta-spring-security-feature-flags.md

 ### Integrate with Okta

-In order for this Spring Boot app to connect to your Okta org you need to rename `src/main/resources/application.properties` to `src/main/resources/application.yml`, and just set the three configuration parameters you got before when creating the client app with Okta CLI:
+In order for this Spring Boot app to connect to your Okta org you need to rename `src/main/resources/application.properties` to `src/main/resources/application.yml`, and just set the three configuration parameters you got before when creating the client app with the Okta CLI:

 ```yaml
 okta: